 To keep your home comfortable during the hot summer months, here are 8 insulation tips we recommend:

 Front doors and back doors are already opening and closing constantly throughout the day, so when they’re closed you want to make sure you’re not losing any more cool air through exterior walls (or letting hot air in).
 Alleviate drafts that may occur underneath the door by using a door draft stopper to seal any air leaks.
 These can be found at your local hardware store.

 Caulk windows, dryer and bathroom vents.

-Go around your home and analyze all the spots where there is a direct avenue from outside to the inside of your home.
+Go around your home and analyze all the spots where there is a direct avenue from the outside to the inside of your home.
 Many times we think of doors and windows, but we forget about vents.
 It’s important to secure the openings surrounding windows and vents to minimize airflow and drafts.
 To do this, caulk not only the inside but also the outside for extra layers of protection.

 It’s estimated that 25-30% of residential energy use is controlled through the windows of the home.
 If you’ve been waiting to replace your windows, now is the time.
-It’s an investment that is sure to pay off as new frames and glass will keep cold air inside and energy efficient products will keep utility bills down.
+It’s an investment that is sure to pay off as new frames and glass will keep cold air inside and energy-efficient products will keep utility bills down.